By Olya Amburg

 3. Focus on what you want to feel rather than what you want to do

 There is an important aspect here.
-Imagine, you know that you feel energized when you get full hours of sleep but slacked one night and stayed up watching YouTube.
+Imagine, you know that you feel energized when you get a proper nights rest but you slacked one night and stayed up watching YouTube.
 In the morning you are grumpy and dissatisfied.
 If you focus on the action you would just stay grumpy till the evening before you have a chance to actually correct the mistake and go to bed on time.
 If you focus on the feeling you can tell yourself that the night is gone but there is surely something I can do right now to feel more energized.

 4. The Sthira-Sukha of your resolution